User2188/BITHandbookHelper/README.md

-A BIT handbook agent created by langchain.
+A BIT handbook agent created using langchain.